egodigital/ego-cli/README.md

 build                # Shorthand for 'npm run build'. csv-split            # Splits one or more (huge) CSV file(s) into separates parts. chuck                # Print a random Chuck Norris joke.
 Jep it is true!
-Just try it 😎 create               # Runs an e.GO creator module on npm. devops-items-update  # Updates one or more Azure DevOps work items. docker-stop          # Stops all running Docker containers.
+Just try it 😎 clock                # Shows the current time or a clock value of another timezone. create               # Runs an e.GO creator module on npm. devops-items-update  # Updates one or more Azure DevOps work items. docker-stop          # Stops all running Docker containers.